 CBD oil is perhaps the most popular form of CBD medication.
-CBD oil is typically made by extracting CBD from Cannabis plants and then diluting it with a carrier oil.
-CBD oils can be taken orally by dropping the desired amount under the tongue and holding it there for 60-90 seconds before swallowing.
+CBD oil is typically made by extracting CBD from cannabis plants and then diluting it with a carrier oil.
+CBD oils can be taken orally by dropping the desired amount under the tongue and holding it there for 60–90 seconds before swallowing.
 CBD oil can also be added to food or beverages.
-The effects of orally ingested CBD oil typically kick in within 30-60 minutes.
-The CBD carrier oil used can also affect the absorption rate, taste and price of the medication.
+The effects of orally ingesting CBD oil typically kick in within 30 to 60 minutes.
+The CBD carrier oil used can also affect the absorption rate, taste, and price of the medication.
 For example, MCT oil (a type of coconut oil) is known for increasing the bioavailability of CBD.
 Click here to learn more about the various advantages and disadvantages of each carrier oil.

 CBD oils have different concentrations.
-This often confuses patients that are comparing oils as the more diluted medication appears to be better value for money.
-To find out which medication offers the best value for money one must find out the total milligrams of CBD in the bottle and then divide that number by the price of the medication.
+This often confuses patients who are comparing oils, as the more diluted medication appears to be better value for money.
+To find out which medication offers the best value for money, one must find out the total milligrams of CBD in the bottle and then divide that number by the price of the medication.
 This calculation will tell you how many cents you are paying per milligram of CBD.

 Capsules are another popular form of CBD medication.
 Capsules are easy to take and provide a pre-measured dose of CBD.
 CBD capsules are made by encapsulating CBD oil in a gel cap.
-The gel cap dissolves in the stomach, releasing the CBD oil into the digestive system when the gel cap breaks down in the stomach.
-The effects of CBD capsules can take up to an hour to kick in as they must first be digested before being absorbed into the bloodstream.
-This is significantly slower than CBD oil as it is not absorbed submucosally and there is the additional delay of the cap having to be broken down.
+The CBD oil gets into the digestive system when the gel cap breaks down in the stomach.
+The effects of CBD capsules can take up to an hour to kick in, as they must first be digested before being absorbed into the bloodstream.
+This is significantly slower than CBD oil as it is not absorbed submucosally, and there is the additional delay of the cap having to be broken down.

 Topical creams are CBD medications that are applied directly to the skin.
 Topical creams are a popular choice for treating localized pain and inflammation.
 CBD topical creams are made by combining CBD oil with other ingredients such as beeswax or coconut oil.
 Topical creams are typically applied to the affected area and then rubbed in until they are absorbed.
 As soon as the CBD is absorbed through the skin, the effects of CBD cream can be felt.